-Of course, if you have a premium travel rewards credit card, such as the Hilton Honors American Express Aspire Card you'll already have a Priority Pass membership with unlimited lounge access.
+Of course, if you have a premium travel rewards credit card, such as the Hilton Honors American Express Aspire Card or The Platinum Card® from American Express Terms Apply; Rates and Fees you'll already have a Priority Pass Select membership with unlimited airport lounge access.

 To transfer partner airline and rail points or miles into Hilton Honors points, you'll need to contact the partner's customer service and provide your Hilton Honors member number.

-One of the best transfer partners with Hilton Honors is the Amex Membership Rewards program.
+One of the best transfer partners with Hilton Honors is the American Express Membership Rewards program.

-At first glance, this transfer option doesn't look great as the standard transfer ratio is 1 Amex American Rewards point to 2 Hilton Honors points.
+At first glance, this transfer option doesn't look great as the standard transfer ratio is 1 Membership Rewards point to 2 Hilton Honors points.

 You won't get the highest transfer value with Hilton, but there are exceptions.

 If you know you aren't going to transfer your Membership Rewards points to a partner airline, Hilton Honors may give you the best value.
-That's because Hilton doesn't add resort fees or taxes to award stays and you can get a fifth night free with Hilton elite status.
+That's because Hilton doesn't add resort fees or taxes to reward stays and you can get a fifth night free when you have Hilton elite status.

 At this property, you may pay up to $670 per night with the resort fee without considering taxes.
 In this case, you'd get a value of 4.8 cents each on your Membership Rewards points.

-The current transfer ratio for Diners Club to Hilton points is 1,250 Club Rewards points for 2,000 Hilton Honors points in increments of 1,250 Club Rewards points.
-Transfers take about 3 weeks.
+The current transfer ratio for Diners Club to Hilton points is 1,250 Club Rewards points for 2,000 Hilton Honors points.
+Transfers can be made in increments of 1,250 Club Rewards points.
+Also, note that transfers take about 3 weeks.

 Diners Club points have a value of about 2.1 cents per point compared to around 0.6 cents each for Hilton points.
 This transfer definitely won't give you a good value for your Diners Club points and it isn't recommended.